pnnl/part2pop/README.md

 No changes to the core API are required.
 Please open an issue or PR to discuss proposed additions.

+Any additions should include a corresponding test under `test/unit`.

 ---

 ## License